 ART.
 XVI: Amendments

-These Bylaws may be amended at any regular meeting of the club, a quorum being present, by a majority vote of members present, provided that notice of such proposed amendment shall have been conveyed by either electronic message, club announcement at a regularly scheduled meeting or such other method as designed to give actual notice to each member at least ten (10) days before such meeting.
+These Bylaws may be amended at any regular meeting of the club, by a majority vote of members present, provided that notice of such proposed amendment shall have been conveyed by either electronic message, club announcement at a regularly scheduled meeting or such other method as designed to give actual notice to each member at least ten (10) days before such meeting.
 No amendment or addition to these Bylaws can be made which is in conflict with the club constitution or with the constitution and Bylaws of RI.

 ART.
 XVII: Fundraising and Financial Commitments